Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-ranges.md

 ## Set range format

-The following code examples show how to set font color, fill color, and number format for cells in a range.
+The following examples show how to set font color, fill color, and number format for cells in a range.

 ### Set font color and fill color